SimonCropp/Argon/docs/ParsingLINQtoJSON.md

 ## Loading JSON from a file

-JSON can also be loaded directly from a file using `Argon.Linq.JToken.ReadFrom(Argon.JsonReader)`.
+JSON can also be loaded directly from a file using `Argon.JToken.ReadFrom(Argon.JsonReader)`.

 <!-- snippet: LinqToJsonReadObject -->
 <a id='snippet-linqtojsonreadobject'></a>